headlamp-k8s/headlamp/docs/contributing.md

 ## Development practices

-The Headlamp project follows the [Kinvolk Contribution Guidelines](https://github.com/kinvolk/contribution) which promotes good and consistent contribution practises across Kinvolk's projects.
+The Headlamp project follows the [Kinvolk Contribution Guidelines](https://github.com/kinvolk/contribution) which promotes good and consistent contribution practices across Kinvolk's projects.
 Before start contributing, and in addition to this section, please read those guidelines.